 The Ohio History museum walks visitors through the history of Ohio beginning with an eye-catching giant mastodon.
 Follow the exhibits where you’ll walk through the Ice Age to the present.

 After you tour the museum, exit the doors of the museum and travel back in time to the 1890s in the Ohio Village.
 A living history museum staffed by interpreters, the village consists of a school house, town hall, tavern, funeral parlor, church, bank and more.
 Take time to explore, you never know who you’ll meet.

 5. Scioto Mile Fountain

-Take a walk or a bike ride along the paved trail that runs along the Scioto River.
-The Scioto Mile offers amazing views of the river and Columbus skyline.
-The kids will enjoy splashing in the Scioto Mile Fountain located in Bicentennial Park.
+If you are looking for things to do with kids in Columbus, don’t miss a walk or a bike ride along the paved trail that runs along the Scioto River.
+The Scioto Mile offers amazing views of the river and the downtown Columbus skyline.
+The kids will enjoy splashing in play areas of the Scioto Mile Fountain located in Bicentennial Park.
 This 15,000 square foot outdoor space shoots water 75-feet into the air.
 Play day or night, this aquatic play space is well lit and offers light shows at night.